Klipper3d/klipper/docs/Debugging.md

 finalize_config crc=0
 ```

-The test was last run on commit `0adea120`.
-The best single stepper
+The test was last run on commit `b161a69e` with gcc version `pru-gcc
+(GCC) 8.0.0 20170530 (experimental)`.
+The best single stepper result
-result is `SET ticks 909`, the best dual stepper result is `SET ticks
+is `SET ticks 861`, the best dual stepper result is `SET ticks 853`,
-859`, and the best three stepper result is `SET ticks 871`.
+and the best three stepper result is `SET ticks 883`.

 ### STM32F103 step rate benchmark ###